primeitclub/the-newbies/README.md

 GharDera 🏠🇳🇵
 GharDera is a mission-driven platform to help students from rural villages across Nepal — especially those coming to Kathmandu after Class 10 (SEE) and Class 12 (+2) — find affordable hostels, rooms, or rental spaces without brokers or hidden fees.

-Many students suffer from high brokerage charges, lack of verified listings, and the overwhelming task of navigating a new city.
-RoomFinder Nepal is built to solve these problems with technology and compassion.
+Many people suffer from high brokerage charges, lack of verified listings, and the overwhelming task of navigating a new city.
+GharDera is built to solve these problems with technology and compassion.

 🚀 Features
 🔍 Search and Filter: Find rooms or hostels based on location, price, amenities, and more.